tchan2/packet-gpu/README.md

 Once you see
 ```
 (...)
-echo "Completed.
-Script finished."
 Completed.
 Script finished.
 ```
 at the bottom of the `cloud-init-output` log, the script has been completed.

-## Create a Jupyter Notebook
+## Create a Jupyter Notebook Without A Domain Name
-To create a Jupyter notebook and run it in a Conda environment all in one, run these commands:
+To check your installations, install necessary packages, and create an insecure Jupyter notebook without a domain name in a Conda environment, run these commands:

 ```
 $ wget -O postinstall.sh https://raw.githubusercontent.com/tchan2/packet-gpu/master/scripts/postinstall.sh

-# This script also creates a Conda environment for you.
-If you would like to change the name of the Conda environment, please edit the file before you run the next two commands.

 $ chmod +x postinstall.sh